ClarkWalker/galvanize-ng-email-app/README.md

 * selected messages can be marked as read or unread
 * "unread messages counter" accurately displays the number of messages marked as unread
 * message background changes when selected or read or unread
+* all toolbar buttons are disabled when no messages are selected.

 ## Future versions will include
 * add and delete labels